ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ### Page Router

-You can create a second page inside the `pages` directory or replace the content of the existing `index.js` page - we'll go with the second option.
-CKEditor&nbsp;5 is a client-side text editor and relies on browser APIs, so we need to disable SSR for our custom component.
+You can create a second page inside the `pages` directory or replace the content of the existing `index.js` page &ndash; we will go with the second option.
+CKEditor&nbsp;5 is a client-side text editor and relies on the browser APIs, so we need to disable SSR for our custom component.
 We can lazily load the component using the `dynamic()` function built into Next.js.

 ```jsx
 // pages/index.js